What is the Scientific Branch?

 The Scientific Branch has capabilities across a wide range of areas and are available 24 hours a day.
 The Branch has access to information about more than 1 million materials and processes via:

 - a research library of reference materials and incidents, incorporating approximately 20,000 documents.

 The Branch can perform computer models of a variety of CBR and hazmat releases, ranging from BLEVES and explosions to toxic gases.
-These models provide a tool by which the QFRS may predict the future situation at an incident and informs crucial decisions impacting the safety of emergency responders and the broader community.
+These models provide a tool by which the QFES may predict the future situation at an incident and informs crucial decisions impacting the safety of emergency responders and the broader community.

 The Branch has more than 1.5 million dollars worth of detection and sampling equipment positioned around Queensland.
-The Branch’s capabilities are integrated into the broader QFRS detection and sampling caches, strategically positioned across regional Queensland.
+The Branch’s capabilities are integrated into the broader QFES detection and sampling caches, strategically positioned across regional Queensland.
 A snapshot includes:

 - A suite of gas detection equipment, including: